cjunho/cjh/dimension/README.md

 - `BL_dimension.py` is the main file that solves BLE, and then scales the BLE solutions into dimensional variables;
 - `initial_data.py` defines the initial conditions eta_0(x,y), and Phi_0(x,y);
 - `boundary_point.py` computes points to design a computational domain;
-- `scaling.py` are for scaling dimensional vatiables to non-dimensionals, and rescales vice versa.
+- `scaling.py` scales the dimensional variables into non-dimensional form, and vice versa.

 After the computation is finished, two sets of data are produced:
 - solutions eta and Phi in "*data/output.pvd*";